errinjohnson/errinjohnson.github.io/_posts/2019-01-09-streaming-video-class.md

 ---
 # Streaming Video Class - Day 1

-Day 1 of the Streaming Video course, was ok, considering this was a new avenue for me to go down.
+Day 1 of the Streaming Video course, was ok, considering this was a new avenue for me.
-My focus was on Email - setting up username, send, reply and recovery phone number.
+My focus ,on Day 1, was on Email - setting up username, send, reply and recovery phone number.
 This I felt was important to know because streaming video depends on emails for a username.

 I have so far decicded on 4 segments for the class, as follows: